GlurG/express-throttle-redis/README.md

 })
 ```

-Neither `express-throttle` nor `express-throttle-redis` will expire / remove / cleanup any keys.
-This means that memory usage will grow unbounded as new requests are being processed.
+Keys are automatically expired after *Y x t* ms as defined [here](https://github.com/GlurG/express-throttle#user-content-options).
+However, as requests are processed new keys will be created and memory usage may grow unbounded.
 Thus, it is recommended to have a separate redis instance only for throttling purposes with a sensible `maxmemory` setting and `maxmemory-policy` set to `allkeys-lru`.
 Furthermore, you may want to disable the persistence layer altogether.
 Consult the [Redis documentation](http://redis.io/documentation) for more information.
 Also, beware of the [limitations](https://github.com/GlurG/express-throttle/blob/master/README.md) of using this package.

 ## Performance

-Apache Bench was run against [benchmark.js](https://github.com/GlurG/express-throttle-redis/blob/master/test/benchmark.js) and a Redis instance with `maxmemory = 8mb` and `maxmemory-policy = allkeys-lru`.
+Apache Bench was run against [benchmark.js](https://github.com/GlurG/express-throttle-redis/blob/master/test/benchmark.js) and a Redis 3.2 instance with `maxmemory = 8mb` and `maxmemory-policy = allkeys-lru`.

 Performance tests for `express-throttle` can be found [here](https://github.com/GlurG/express-throttle/blob/master/Benchmark.md) for comparison.